Bullishman/bullishman.github.io/_posts/2019-06-07-Think Data Structures_ch4_LinkedList.md

 	}
 ```

+&nbsp;
+&nbsp;

 Jumping back to add, once we find the right Node, we create the new Node and put it between node and node.next.
 You might find it helpful to draw a diagram of this operation to make sure you understand it.

 So, what’s the order of growth for add?

 1. getNode is similar to indexOf, and it is linear for the same reason.

 2. In add, everything before and after getNode is constant time.

+&nbsp;
+&nbsp;

 So all together, add is linear.